The out-of-the-box firewall in Windows Vista

+After I moved to Windows Vista about a year back, I hardly had to worry about Firewall settings.
+Though initially, I found the UI of Vista Firewall Settings different and a little hard to understand, I soon realized its power and flexibility.
+Most of the time I found the firewall in Vista to automatically configure itself for many of the applications I installed including Zune, Zune Network Sharing, XBOX Media Extender and others.
 Last week I evaluated K7 Computing Total Internet Security and found it to be the most light-weight and fast in its class.
-Its Firewall interface was simple and effective with almost all the time it popped up a dialog (user configurable) for any new application so that I could set the access the way I wanted.
+Its Firewall interface was simple and effective almost all the time it popped up a dialog (user configurable) for any new application so that I could set the access the way I wanted.
 Since I had no complaints with Vista Firewall, I decided to just go with K7 Antivirus (Rs.690) alone for my laptop.
-Compared to Symantec Antivirus Corporate Edition I had before in my laptop on a Vista x84, I found K7 Antivirus to be less resource hungry and overall I found the machine to more snappier.
+Compared to Symantec Antivirus Corporate Edition I had before on my laptop on a Vista x84, I found K7 Antivirus to be less resource hungry and overall I found the machine to be snappier.

-In the end, I will recommend Vista Out-of-box firewall plus either K7 Antivirus or Norton Antivirus 2008/NAV 360 AV Module alone.
+In the end, I will recommend the Vista Out-of-box firewall plus either K7 Antivirus or Norton Antivirus 2008/NAV 360 AV Module alone.